kjmj/graph-experiment/README.md

 ## Some additional Graphs

 We created a couple of graphs in Tableau to help explain our data.
 Here they are.
+THe Tableau workbook can also be accessed in the Tableau folder.

 ### Accuracy by Viz Type
 ![Accuracy by Viz Type](Tableau/Accuracy%20by%20vizType.png)

-Description here
+This viz shows the Average Percent Difference by viz type.
+Average percent difference is the average of ABS(ReportedPercent - TruePercent) for each viz type.
+AS you can see, the graph alligns with our Confidence Interval Graph, showing Bar graphs eith the more precise answers and Stacked Bar graphs with the least accurate answers.

 ### Average True Reported Percent’s by Viz Type
 ![Average True Reported Percent’s by Viz Type](Tableau/Average%20TrueReported%20Percents%20by%20vizType.png)

-Description here
+This viz shows the difference for each viz type between the average true percent and the average reported percent.
+This allows to see, on averge, is users were answers higher of lower for each graph type.
+Bar graphs were almost perfect, pie charts were reported slightly below the true percent, and stacked bar graphs were reported a larger amount below the true percent.
+This shows that, out of the three, users had the hardest time with the stacked bar graphs and tended provide lower answers.

 ## Technical Achievements
 1. We used react.js to create our website.
 This was a learning experience for both of us, but it served as a good intro to these component-based frameworks.
-2. We ensure that user input is a valid number between 0 and 100, and don't let them continue to the next graph unless their input is good
+2. We ensure that user input is a valid number between 1 and 100, and don't let them continue to the next graph unless their input is good.
-3. We created some additional graphs in tableau to help explain our data.
+3. We created some additional graphs in Tableau to help explain and renforce our data. (see above)

 ## Design Achievements
 1. We implemented a navbar, which was tougher than expected.
 GitHub pages didn’t play well with our original implementation, so we ended up using a [HashRouter](https://reacttraining.com/react-router/web/api/HashRouter)